Previous topic

 New in version 4.6.0.

-Changed in version 5.0.0: Disabling structured logging is deprecated
+Changed in version 5.1.0: Disabling structured logging is not supported

 Prefer structured logging when both an old style and a structured log messages is available.